OUR HISTORY

 Photo © Vogue-Condé Nast

-In the photo: A cashmere cloak created for the F/W collection.
+In the photo: A cashmere cloak created for the F/W collection, worn by supermodel Linda Evangelista.

 Photo © Vogue-Condé Nast